TuathaDeLugh/spritedscore/README.md

 Here're some of the project's best features:

 * Compatable for all screen size
-* Sorting by category
-* Dark & light mode
-* Loader(spinner + skeleton loader for review data & all review )
 * User login by email & google
 * User can add review
+* User profile customization.
 * User can Comment on any review
 * about page & contact page
+* Dark & light mode
+* Sorting by category
+* Loader(spinner + skeleton loader )
+* Pagination
+* Dynamic home page that changes automatically.
+* Admin can control whole site.

 <h2>🛠️ Installation Steps:</h2>